Blasphemy law in New Zealand: Repeal of the law

 In May 2017 an amendment to the omnibus Statutes Repeal Bill 2016 was tabled to repeal Section 123 of the Crimes Act 1961, however, it was voted down by one vote on the basis that the matter should be considered separately from that bill in order to allow public submissions.
-On the 1 February 2018, a private member's bill, "Crimes (Offence of Blasphemous Libel) Amendment Bill", was introduced to parliament.
-This Bill was withdrawn on 21 March 2018 following the introduction of a government-sponsored Crimes amendment Bill on the 19 March which superseded it.
+On 1 February 2018, a private member's bill, "Crimes (Offence of Blasphemous Libel) Amendment Bill", was introduced to parliament.
+This Bill was withdrawn on 21 March 2018 following the introduction of a government-sponsored Crimes amendment Bill on 19 March which superseded it.

 On 19 March 2018, Justice Minister Andrew Little introduced a "Crimes Amendment Bill" to update the Crimes Act 1961.
 The bill would repeal three provisions of the Crimes Act 1961 considered to be out of date and not representing contemporary New Zealand attitudes, including repeal of Section 123.
-The bill passed the first reading on the 28 March and was referred to the Justice select committee.
+The bill passed the first reading on 28 March and was referred to the Justice select committee.
 The select committee received submissions in support of repeal from the Ministry of Justice, the Human Rights Commission, the New Zealand Council of Civil Liberties, and other organisations and individuals, and opposing repeal from a small number of individuals.
-The committee reported back on the 28 September with the recommendation that repeal of Section 123 proceed without change.
-The Bill passed the second reading on the 11 December 2018, the Committee of the Whole House on the 20 February 2019, and the third reading on 5 March 2019 with the unanimous support of the House.
-It received the royal assent on the 11 March and came into force on the 12 March 2019 repealing Section 123 of the Crimes Act 1961.
+The committee reported back on 28 September with the recommendation that repeal of Section 123 proceed without change.
+The Bill passed the second reading on 11 December 2018, the Committee of the Whole House on 20 February 2019, and the third reading on 5 March 2019 with the unanimous support of the House.
+It received the royal assent on 11 March and came into force on 12 March 2019 repealing Section 123 of the Crimes Act 1961.